jinnovation/kele.el/docs/index.md

   resource](./how-tos/usage.md#working-with-resources);
 - [List collections of resources](./how-tos/usage.md#working-with-resources);
 - Start and stop [proxy servers](./how-tos/usage.md#managing-proxy-servers);
+- Use the menu bar to perform basic cluster/config management;
 - And more! :sunglasses:

 See [How-Tos > Usage](./how-tos/usage.md) for more details on what's possible